100thCoin/AccuracyCoin/README.md

 ### Absolute Indexed Wraparound
   1: Absolute indexed addressing did not read from the correct address.
-  2: When indexing + X beyond address $FFFF, the instruction should read from the zero page.
+  2: When indexing with X beyond address $FFFF, the instruction should read from the zero page.
-  3: When indexing + Y beyond address $FFFF, the instruction should read from the zero page.
+  3: When indexing with Y beyond address $FFFF, the instruction should read from the zero page.

 ### Zero Page Indexed Wraparound
   1: Zero Page indexed addressing did not read from the correct address.
-  2: When indexing + X beyond address $00FF, the instruction should still read from the zero page.
+  2: When indexing with X beyond address $00FF, the instruction should still read from the zero page.
-  3: When indexing + Y beyond address $00FF, the instruction should still read from the zero page.
+  3: When indexing with Y beyond address $00FF, the instruction should still read from the zero page.

 ### Indirect Addressing Wraparound
   1: JMP (Indirect) did not move the program counter to the correct address.